 Will you have to pay towards your Debts once Bankrupt?

-Once an IPA is in place the payments last for 3 years.
-As such you will continue paying after you are discharged from bankruptcy.
+If you are asked to pay an IPA the payments will last for 3 years.
+As such you will continue paying after you are discharged.
 At the end of the three years the payments stop and you are then free of your debt.

 If you have no disposable income you will not be required to make any more debt payments.
 Given your circumstances do not change your debt will be written off after you are discharged.